 5 Mistakes in Real Estate Wholesaling You Should Avoid

 Real estate wholesaling, some of it in the "house-flipping" mode, has been a profitable short term real estate investment strategy for many, and with good reason.
-However, it's also taken some, usually newbie, investors down the drain financially.
+However, it's also taken some, usually a newbie, investors down the drain financially.
 Real estate wholesaling does not have room on the way to the bottom line for these five mistakes:

 Mistake #1: Not Understanding Your Market